 All members of the University community bear responsibility for compliance with the equal opportunity, affirmative action, and nondiscrimination policies disseminated through the current University publications, including, but not limited to the LMU Student Handbook (ONLINE), the Lincoln Memorial University Undergraduate Catalog, other program catalogs and handbooks, and the Lincoln Memorial University Employee Handbook.
-Compliance is monitored and reported annually through the offices of the Vice President for Academic Services and Institutional Effectiveness, the Vice President and Dean for Enrollment and Student Affairs, the Office of Institutional Compliance, and the Office of Human Resources.
+Compliance is monitored and reported annually through the offices of the Vice President for Academic Affairs, the Vice President for Academic Services and Institutional Effectiveness, the Vice President and Dean for Enrollment and Student Affairs, the Office of Institutional Compliance, and the Office of Human Resources.